qntoni/nodejs-cli-for-passbolt/README.md

 - Authentication with GPG
 - Choose actions
   - Display all resources
+  - Remove recursive permissions on a specific directory

 ## Warning

-This project disables SSL/TLS verification (`NODE_TLS_REJECT_UNAUTHORIZED`) due to development constraints.
-If you are not using a self-signed certificate, do **NOT** use this setting in a production environment.
+This project should not be used on a production environment as of right now.

 ## Disclaimer

 This project is not affiliated, associated, authorized, endorsed by or in any way officially connected with [Passbolt](https://github.com/passbolt) or any subsidiaries or its affiliates.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.